robinrodricks/FluentStorage/README.md

 ```

 These methods make sure that *all* of the message data is preserved, and also are backward compatible between any changes to this class.

-## Sponsorship

-This framework is free and can be used for free, open source and commercial applications.
-Storage.Net (all code, NuGets and binaries) are under the [MIT License (MIT)](https://github.com/aloneguid/storage/blob/master/LICENSE).
-It's battle-tested and used by many awesome people and organisations.

-The core team members, Storage.Net contributors and contributors in the ecosystem do this open source work in their free time.
-If you use Storage.Net, and you'd like us to invest more time on it, please donate.
-This project increases your income/productivity/usabilty too.

-## Contributing

-All contributions of any size and areas are welcome, being it coding, testing, documentation or consulting.
-The framework is heavily tested under stress with integration tests, in fact most of the code is tests, not implementation, and this approach is more preferred to adding unstable features.

-PRs are raised against [develop](https://github.com/aloneguid/storage/tree/develop) branch.

-### Code

-Storage.Net tries to enforce idential behavior on all implementaions of storage interfaces to the smallest details possible and you will find a lot of test specifications which will help you to add another provider.

-The solution is created in Visual Studio 2017 (Community Edition).